Eastern Europe: Interwar period (1919–1939)

 A major result of World War I was the breakup of the Russian, Austro-Hungarian, and Ottoman Empires, as well as partial losses to the German Empire.
 A surge of ethnic nationalism created a series of new states in Eastern Europe, validated by the Versailles Treaty of 1919.
-Poland was reconstituted after the partitions of the 1790s had divided it between Prussia, Austria, and Russia.
+Following the Treaty of Brest-Litovsk, Russian Civil War, and Polish-Soviet War Poland was reconstituted after the partitions of the 1790s had divided it between Prussia, Austria, and Russia.
 New or renewed countries included Finland, Estonia, Latvia, Lithuania, Ukraine (which was soon absorbed by the Soviet Union), Czechoslovakia and Yugoslavia.
 Austria and Hungary had much-reduced boundaries.
 The new states included sizeable ethnic minorities, which were to be protected according to the League of Nations minority protection regime.
 Throughout Eastern Europe, ethnic Germans constituted by far the largest single ethnic minority.
 In some areas, as in the Sudetenland, regions of Poland and parts of Slovenia, German-speakers constituted the local majority, which created conflict regarding demands of self-determination.

 Romania, Bulgaria and Albania likewise were independent.
 Many of the countries were still largely rural, with little industry and only a few urban centres.
 Nationalism was the dominant force, but most of the countries had ethnic or religious minorities, which felt threatened by majority elements.
 Nearly all became democratic in the 1920s, but all of them (except Czechoslovakia and Finland) gave up democracy during the depression years of the 1930s in favour of autocratic, strong-man or single-party states.
 The new states were unable to form stable military alliances and one by one were too weak to stand up against Nazi Germany or the Soviet Union, which took them over between 1938 and 1945.

-World War II and onset of the Cold War
+World War II

-Russia ended its participation in World War I in March 1918 and lost territory, as the Baltic countries and Poland became independent.
 The region was the main battlefield in the Second World War (1939–45), with the German and Soviet Armies sweeping back and forth; millions of Jews and others being killed by the Nazis in Generalplan Ost; and millions of others killed by disease, starvation, and military action, or executed after being deemed as politically dangerous.
 During the final stages of World War II, the future of Eastern Europe was decided by the overwhelming power of the Soviet Army, which swept the Germans aside.
 It did not reach Yugoslavia and Albania, however.
 Finland was free but forced to be neutral in the upcoming Cold War.
 Throughout Eastern Europe, German-speaking populations were expelled to the reduced borders of Germany (or even Austria) in one of the largest ethnic cleansing operations in history.
 Regions where Germans had formed the local population majority were re-settled with Polish- or Czech-speakers.